MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedAlgebra2/Projects/02-FoodTruck-DailySales.md

 11 | You sell 91% of your inventory.
 12 | Power outage.
 You take inventory to a homeless shelter.
 The amount of your inventory you take to the shelter is 30%.

-The outcomes for the days are shown below.
+The possible outcomes for each day (28 days) are in the table below.
 Unfortunately, days 7, 14, 21, and 28 are not days when you will be working.
 You will only work 6 days and the seventh day will be used to make predictions for the week to come.

+You will use these outcomes to calculate your daily income and determine whether you make money or not.
+You will use the first month of income (and expenses) to make predictions and decide how many items you will prepare each day for sale.

 Day | Roll | Outcome
 --- | ---- | -------